 B-Unbound is operated by nonprofit Big Picture Learning and capitalizes on their 26-years of experience, research, and success.
 Anthonette Pena, formerly the Digital Systems Implementations Manager is the B-Unbound Program Director.
 She is also a former STEM teacher and an Albert Einstein Distinguished Educator Fellow.
-Other Big Picture Learning team members participating in the development and operations of the platform include Communications Campaign Manager Isary Guerra, Chief Communications Officer Chris Jackson and Director of Technology David Berg.
+Other Big Picture Learning team members participating in the development and operations of the platform include Communications Campaign Manager Isary Vargas, Chief Communications Officer Chris Jackson and Director of Technology David Berg.

 The platform was built utilizing the ImBlaze software originally developed by Big Picture Learning to allow students at participating schools to connect to mentors in their communities.
 This technology was streamlined without school-based limitations and adapted for white-label use as B-Unbound.
 It operates parallel to school systems and is available to any youth regardless of zip code.

 We are currently piloting B-Unbound on the east and west coasts.
 Hosts of the platform include a Chamber of Commerce, youth maker space, Boys & Girls clubs and more.